 “But I won’t fight you.
 It’s not allowed,” I say.

 He laughs again.
-“All the better,” he says, and then turns his back on me to reconvene his game.
+“All the better.”
+Then he turns his back on me to reconvene his game.

-I walk away, feeling moistness in my eyes, wondering if Eliza Woods would refuse my friendship if I offered it to her too.
+I walk away, a salty moistness stinging my eyes, wondering if Eliza Woods would refuse my friendship if I offered it to her too.

 Dinner with my father that night is subdued.
 I don’t tell him of Emile Hoffman or his threats.
 I know it would concern him and we’ve only just begun our journey in this new place.
 I can’t let him down already.
 I will simply have to try again with Emile and figure out what it is that I might have done during the summer that has so upset him.